aws-samples/serverless-patterns/eventbridge-schedule-remove-one-time-schedules-to-sns-cdk-python/README.md

-# Remove Onetime EventBridge Schedules to Amazon SNS
+# Remove Onetime Amazon EventBridge Schedules to Amazon SNS

-This pattern will create an EventBridge schedule to identify expired and completed evenbridge schedules that are expired 7 days or more and will send an SNS notification once the activity is completed.
+This pattern will create an Amazon EventBridge Scheduler and will run every five minutes and will use AWS Lambda  to identify expired and completed Amazon Evenbridge Scheduler tasks that are expired 7 days or more and will send an SNS notification once the activity is completed.
 The pattern is deployed using the AWS Cloud Development Kit (AWS CDK) for Python.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.